sveltejs/kit/documentation/docs/13-page-options.md

 ### ssr

 Normally, SvelteKit renders your page on the server first and sends that HTML to the client where it's hydrated.
 If you set `ssr` to `false`, it renders an empty 'shell' page instead.
-This is useful if your page is unable to be rendered on the server, but in most situations it's not recommended ([see appendix](/docs/appendix#ssr)).
+This is useful if your page is unable to be rendered on the server (because you use browser-only globals like `document` for example), but in most situations it's not recommended ([see appendix](/docs/appendix#ssr)).

 ```js
 /// file: +page.js
 export const ssr = false;
 ```

+If you add `export const ssr = false` to your root `+layout.js`, your entire app will only be rendered on the client — which essentially means you turn your app into an SPA.

 ### csr